 Moreover, military diversion is usually only available to first-time offenders.

-Defendants with a prior conviction for the same offense will usually be referred to Veteran’s Court, discussed in Section 4, below.
+Defendants with a prior conviction for the same offense – or who are accused of a low-level and non-violent felony – will usually be referred to Veteran’s Court, discussed in Section 4, below.
 Veteran’s court provides a higher level of structure and supervision than military diversion.

 Post-traumatic stress disorder (PTSD) is a mental health condition experienced by some people who have been through a traumatic experience such as combat or sexual assault.2